Chat is Offline

 We will remove content that is found to be unlawful, defamatory, offensive, inappropriate, slanderous, pornographic, insulting, threatening, racist, sexist or that incites hatred, violence or division through misinformation.
 We will also ban users who create such material.

-We expect authors to correctly attribute resources or create them themselves in keeping with open scholarship practices.
-Where material from others is included, it must be used in accordance with how it is licensed.
-Reported content will be removed immediately and an assessment carried out.
+We expect authors to correctly attribute resources or create them themselves in keeping with open practices.
+Where material from others is included, it must be used in accordance with its licensing.
+Reported content will be removed as soon as possible, and an assessment will be carried out.
 Authors may be granted a warning where the infringement appears to be unintentional.

 We will approach concerning resources on a case-by-case basis and may remove them at our discretion for reasons other than those listed above.
 Please let us know about concerns you have regarding resources hosted on Open Press by emailing library@universityofgalway.ie

-Open Press is made available for the purposes of teaching and learning.
-University of Galway has required that all books be made available under a creative commons license and correctly reuse and attribute content in accordance with the content’s original licenses.
+Open Press is made available for teaching, learning, and research purposes.
+University of Galway has required that all web books be made available under a creative commons license and that content be correctly reused and attributed in accordance with the content’s original licenses.
 However, due to the large volume of materials created and sources cited, we are not always able to identify copyright violations.

 If you are a rights holder and are concerned that you have found material on Open Press in violation of copyright, you may request the removal of the material from our site by submitting a notice including the below to library@universityofgalway.ie.